dotnet/docs-maui/docs/migration/forms-projects.md

 </Project>
 ```

-In your application projects, add a reference to this library project.
-Copy your Xamarin.Forms library project files into this new .NET MAUI library project.
-Now you are ready to move on to updating your namespaces.
+In your app projects, add a reference to this new library project.
+Then copy your Xamarin.Forms library project files into the .NET MAUI library project.

 ## Next step